Ookamini95/dnd-aanghakan/Aanghakan/Factions/Cult of the Abyssal Serpent/Assets/characters/Broum the Unbreakable.md

 Leader of the Scaled Shield, this abomination of flesh is an amalgamation of meat and bones in the shape of a fearsome zombie warrior.
-It's weapon of choice is a column.
+Its weapon of choice is a column.